KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 untouched all around us
 ice elemental over destroyed section of rubble
 as approaches the door, statue reaches out and puts hand on door
-`Belsarin` shows hand, statue bows, and breaks door off trying to open
+`Belsaran` shows hand, statue bows, and breaks door off trying to open
-allows us to pass after `Belsarin` asks
+allows us to pass after `Belsaran` asks
 entrance tunnel, some rubble
 in center of first room, altar like the rest, open to the sky
 seems like training area: dummies, equipment